 Pupils are in one of four school houses: Arundel, Bramber Hastings or Lewes.
-Points are given for good behaviour, manners and work.
-These are put onto the House Chart in the classroom.
-At the end of the week the house with the highest number of points for that week receives a reward.
+Points are awarded to individual pupils for good behaviour, manners and work.
+These are put onto the House Point Chart in each classroom.
+At the end of the week the house with the highest number of points across the school for that week receives a commendation.
 Other informal systems are used to reinforce positive behaviour throughout the school.
 These may include team of the week or points etc.